-Eileen Davidson Says Lisa Vanderpump Is A P***y For Leaving ‘Real Housewives of Beverly Hills’
+Eileen Davidson Says Lisa Vanderpump Is A ‘P*ssy’ For Leaving ‘Real Housewives Of Beverly Hills’

 Eileen Davidson is throwing shade at Lisa Vanderpump for her decision to leave the Real Housewives of Beverly Hills.
-The soap star appeared on Watch What Happens Live! with Andy Cohen where she was asked to weigh in on the restauranteur’s controversial choice to step away from the show that made her famous, according to Us Weekly.
+The soap star appeared on Watch What Happens Live! with Andy Cohen where she was asked to weigh in on the restaurateur’s controversial choice to step away from the show that made her famous, according to Us Weekly.

 Cohen pushed Davidson to talk about Vanderpump during a segment of the show called “Spill on the Hills.”
 The Bravo host asked Davidson about the now-infamous puppygate scandal where Vanderpump was accused of selling a negative story to the tabloids.
 Davidson said that she believed Vanderpump was in the wrong.